partiql/partiql-lang-kotlin/docs/dev/README-AST-INTRO.md

 - `org.partiql.lang.ast.SelectListItem`, for expressions that may appear between `SELECT` ... `FROM`.
 - `org.partiql.lang.ast.FromSource`, for expressions that are data sources in a `FROM` clause.
 - `org.partiql.lang.ast.PathComponent`, for the components of a path expression.
-- `org.partiql.lang.ast.SelectProjection`, - indicates the type of projection used by a `SELECT`,`SELECT VALUE` or `PIVOT` query.
+- `org.partiql.lang.ast.SelectProjection`, for the type of projection used by a `SELECT`,`SELECT VALUE` or `PIVOT` query.
 This isn't directly related to the grammar but is convenient to represent in this manner.
+- `org.partiql.lang.ast.DataManipulation`, for data manipulation expressions that may optionally be wrapped with `FROM ...
+WHERE ...`.
+- `org.partiql.lang.DmlOperation`, for the data manipulation operation itself (e.g. `INSERT INTO ...`)

 All base classes of the AST are [sealed](https://kotlinlang.org/docs/reference/sealed-classes.html) classes.